Distribution Regression in Duration Analysis: an Application to Unemployment Spells: Abstract

 \section{Abstract}

-\onehalfspacing This article proposes estimation and inference procedures for distribution regression models with randomly right-censored data.
-The proposal generalizes classical duration models to a situation where slope coefficients can vary with the elapsed duration, and is suitable for discrete, continuous or mixed outcomes.
-Given that in general distribution regression coefficients do not have clear economic interpretation, we also propose consistent and asymptotically normal estimators for the average distribution marginal effects.
+This article proposes inference procedures for distribution regression models in duration analysis using randomly right-censored data.
+This generalizes classical duration models by allowing situations where explanatory variables' marginal effects freely vary with duration time.
+The article discusses applications to testing uniform restrictions on the varying coefficients, inferences on average marginal effects, and others involving conditional distribution estimates.
 Finite sample properties of the proposed method are studied by means of Monte Carlo experiments.
-Finally, we apply our proposed tools to study the effect of unemployment benefits on unemployment duration.
-Our results suggest that, on average, an increase in unemployment benefits is associated with a nonlinear, non-monotone effect on the unemployment duration distribution and that such an effect is more pronounced for workers subjected to liquidity constraints.
+Finally, we apply our proposal to study the effects of unemployment benefits on unemployment duration.

 \textbf{Keywords}: Conditional distribution; Duration models; Random Censoring; Unemployment duration; Varying coefficients model.

 \textbf{JEL Codes:} C14, C24, C41, J64.